Weight Lifting Injuries: Preventing and Treating Common Foot Injuries for Lifters

 Understanding the Connection Between Weight Lifting & Foot Health

-Weight lifting is a physically demanding activity that places immense pressure on the feet.
+Weight lifting is a physically demanding activity that places immense pressure on the feet, making weight lifting injuries a common concern for gym-goers of all experience levels.
 Lifters depend on their feet for stability, balance, and power transfer during exercises like squats, deadlifts, and cleans.
 Proper foot care is critical because any weakness or instability in the feet can negatively impact performance and increase the risk of injury.

 Plantar Fasciitis